Memeplexx/olik/readme.md

 Oulik is designed to address all these issues by:
 * efficiently updating your state (via a user-friendly API) and
-* describing state updates for you (generating actions on your behalf) and.
+* describing state updates for you (generating actions on your behalf), and
 * making setup is simple, while auto-integrating with the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).

 ---